Loop

 What is Loop?

 Loop is an enterprise-grade DNS software distribution.
 It is maintained as a DNS reference implementation by closely adhering to the DNS standards.
-Loop includes the following components:
+Loop includes the following programs:

 DNS nameserver